Dikshi-03/virtual_try_on_SIC/README.md

 - **Detailed Segmentation Maps**: Provided for precise body part and garment region identification.
 - **Pose Annotations**: Keypoints for human poses, helping with accurate clothing alignment.

-To learn more about the dataset, please refer to the VITON-HD [repository link](https://github.com/viton-hd).

 ## Key Features of the AI-Based Virtual Try-On System